AFishingAddiction/AFishingAddiction.github.io/_posts/2023-03-18-cracking-the-code-effective-fishing-lures-for-heavily-pressured-bass.md

 Bass fishing can be challenging due to heavily pressured waters.
 Bass become wary of lures that they have seen before, and anglers must use creative techniques to entice these elusive fish.
 This article will explore effective fishing lures for heavily pressured bass.

 ## Finesse Techniques
 Finesse fishing involves using small, subtle lures that mimic the movement of natural baitfish.
 In heavily pressured waters, bass can become skittish and require a more delicate presentation.
-Effective finesse lures include [Ned rigs]({{ site.data.aff_links.z-man-kit-ned-gp-ned-rig-kit.text-link }}), [drop shot rigs]({{ site.data.aff_links.finesse-fishing-plastic-straight-watermelon.text-link }}), and [shaky heads]({{ site.data.aff_links.reaction-tackle-shaky-green-pumpkin.text-link }}).
+Effective finesse lures include
+<a href="{{ site.data.aff_links.z-man-kit-ned-gp-ned-rig-kit.text-link }}" target="_blank">Ned rigs</a>,
+<a href="{{ site.data.aff_links.finesse-fishing-plastic-straight-watermelon.text-link }}" target="_blank">drop shot rigs</a>,
+and <a href="{{ site.data.aff_links.reaction-tackle-shaky-green-pumpkin.text-link }}" target="_blank">shaky heads</a>.
 These lures can be fished slowly and vertically, making them ideal for fishing in deeper waters.
-To maximize their effectiveness, use a light action rod with a spinning reel spooled with [6-10 lb test fluorocarbon line]({{ site.data.aff_links.runcl-powerfluoro-fishing-fluorocarbon-coated.text-link }}).
+To maximize their effectiveness, use a light action rod with a spinning reel spooled with
+<a href="{{ site.data.aff_links.runcl-powerfluoro-fishing-fluorocarbon-coated.text-link }}" target="_blank">6-10 lb test fluorocarbon line</a>.

 {% include product-card.md product=site.data.aff_links.finesse-fishing-plastic-straight-watermelon %}
 {% include product-card.md product=site.data.aff_links.z-man-kit-ned-gp-ned-rig-kit %}